jaylaw81/six-feet-over-netlify/src/pages/index.md

       the help they gave me is immeasurable on all levels.
 I am and will be forever grateful for the help they gave me.
     author: Denise, Livingston County MI
-  - quote: Six feet Over was a blessing to us.
-They helped us get through the most difficult, sad and stressful situation we have ever had to deal with.
-      Something that seemed impossible was made so much more easy and we will forever be grateful.
-    author: Amanda, Redford MI
-    image: /img/amanda-with-lost-friend-robert.jpg
   - quote: Six feet over has been very helpful, kind and sincere in helping me deal with the death of my sister.
 They offered to get counseling set up for the family.
 They kept in constant contact with me on the progress of the